 Innovative Drone Solution by Dronecoria

 Based in Spain, Dronecoria is another startup that uses drones to plant trees.
 The team consists of experts from various fields like engineers, architects, and landscape designers.
-Indeed, they are focused on re-greening the world efficiently with reduced costs.
+Indeed, they focus on re-greening the world efficiently with reduced costs.
 To assist them with this, they have a specially-designed drone for this purpose.

 Having said that, this low-cost drone is cut with a laser and is assembled in just a few hours.
 Due to its design that resembles a hexacopter, it’s stable and covers vast areas.
 More precisely, it can transport a maximum of half a million seeds to the right locations.
 To put this into action, the company embarked on a pilot project to plant 100,000 seeds in a national park in Spain.
 So, the calculations say that its drone can do that in a ten-minute flight.